Vela (constellation): Deep-sky objects

 Of the deep-sky objects of interest in Vela is a planetary nebula known as NGC 3132, nicknamed the 'Eight-Burst Nebula' or 'Southern Ring Nebula' (see accompanying photo).
 It lies on the border of the constellation with Antlia.
 NGC 2899 is an unusual red-hued example.
 This constellation has 32 more planetary nebulae.

 The Gum Nebula is a faint emission nebula, believed to be the remains of a million-year-old supernova.
-Within it lie the smaller and younger Vela Supernova Remnant.
+Within it lies the smaller and younger Vela Supernova Remnant.
 This is the nebula of a supernova explosion that is believed to have been visible from Earth around 10,000 years ago.
 The remnant contains the Vela Pulsar, the first pulsar to be identified optically.
 Nearby is NGC 2736, also known as the Pencil Nebula.

 HH-47 is a Herbig-Haro Object, a young star around 1,400 light-years from the Sun that is ejecting material at tremendous speed (up to a million kilometres per hour) into its surrounds.
 This material glows as it hits surrounding gas.

 NGC 2670 is an open cluster located in Vela.
 It has an overall magnitude of 7.8 and is 3,200 light-years from Earth.
 The stars of NGC 2670, a Trumpler class II 2 p and Shapley class-d cluster, are in a conformation suggesting a bow and arrow.
 Its class indicates that it is a poor, loose cluster, though detached from the star field.
 It is somewhat concentrated at its center, and its less than 50 stars range moderately in brightness.

 Located 2 degrees south of Gamma Velorum, NGC 2547 is an open cluster containing around 50 stars of magnitudes 7 to 15.

 NGC 3201 is a globular cluster discovered by James Dunlop on May 28, 1826.
 Its stellar population is inhomogeneous, varying with distance from the core.
 The effective temperature of the stars shows an increase with greater distance, with the redder and cooler stars tending to be located closer to the core.
 As of 2010, is one of only two clusters (including Messier 4) that shows a definite inhomogeneous population.

 RCW 36 is a star-forming region in Vela, and one of the nearest sites of massive star formation.
 This star-forming region has given rise to a cluster of several hundred young stars that power an HII region.
 The star-forming region lies in Clump 6 in the Vela Molecular Ridge Cloud C.